-The best, easy vegan green bean casserole recipe from scratch, made with healthy creamy cashew mushroom gravy, fresh green beans and wild chanterelles with just a touch of nutritional yeast.
+The best Vegan Green Bean Casserole recipe from scratch, made with a healthy easy and creamy cashew mushroom gravy, fresh green beans and wild chanterelles with just a touch of nutritional yeast.

 The Green Beans:

-- It’s so amazing you could eat it with a spoon when nobody’s watching.
+- Amazing cashew cream based sauce, so good you could eat it with a spoon when nobody’s watching.
+No canned cream of mushroom soup allowed here.
 You’ll notice in my photos that the sauce looks different when made with wild mushrooms versus the brown button mushrooms below.

-- So if you want a light creamy sauce use light colored mushrooms like the chanterelles and shiitakes or the white baby bellas.
+- So if you want a light creamy sauce use light colored mushrooms like the chanterelles, oysters, shiitakes or the white baby bellas.
 If using brown mushrooms and/or adding paprika your gravy will become dark brown.